 These easy rain art accents are highly motivating to writers and reward them for the work!
 In addition, they add color and charm to each child’s story.

-These super simple rain art accents not only motivate and reward students’ work but also add charm to their writing.
-They can be used with any writing prompt about rain!
+These super simple rain art accents can be used with any writing prompt about rain!

 For all of my writing classes, students write on bordered paper.
 That way they can decorate the border around their writing with an art accent.
 You can print and use this paper as well.
 Here is the paper for Grades K-2 and Grades 2-7.
 Here’s a printout of a border with no lines to use with very early writers.

-You can use any one or a combination of these ideas to any writing prompt about rain!
+You can add any one or a combination of these ideas to any writing prompt about rain!

-- Q-tip and blue acrylic pain* SO SIMPLE!
+- Use a Q-tip and blue acrylic pain* to paint rain drops.
+SO SIMPLE!